 The creator of the health care proxy can give their health care agent the ability to make all medically-related decisions.
 Or, the creator of the health care proxy can limit the agent’s authority to a list of specific medical treatments he or she would like to reject or accept.
 The provisions within a health care proxy only take effect after a doctor, or medical professional declares in writing that an individual is unable to make his or her own medical decisions.
 Health care agents also have the authority to talk to their friend or loved one’s doctors about their health status and prognosis.

-Contact Our Southern Massachusetts Living Will Attorney
+Contact Our Southeastern Massachusetts Living Will Attorney

 Regardless of the value of a person’s assets or age, creating a living will is an essential part of Massachusetts estate planning.
 A debilitating accident or severe illness can happen at any time to any of us.
 Every Massachusetts resident should ensure that medical professionals will follow his or her medical wishes.
-Southern Massachusetts is home to a large retired community.
+Southeastern Massachusetts is home to a large retired community.
 Our law firm has helped many clients who are at or approaching retirement age create an effective living will documents.
 Our founding attorneys are two of only 24 Certified Elder Law Attorneys in the state of Massachusetts.
 Our firm focuses on estate planning because we understand the vital role estate planning documents play in each client’s journey.

 The estate planning lawyers at Surprenant & Beneski, PC, understand the importance of living wills.
 Our founding attorney decided to focus our law firm on estate planning after walking through his mother’s Alzheimer’s diagnosis.
 We know how challenging end of life decision making can become for family and friends.
 Our skilled lawyers listen carefully to the wishes of our clients and draft living will documents that accurately reflect their preferences entirely and clearly.
-With law offices in New Bedford, Easton, and Hyannis, we serve clients throughout Southern Massachusetts.
+With law offices in New Bedford, Easton, and Hyannis, we serve clients throughout Southeastern Massachusetts.
 Contact our law firm today to schedule your initial consultation and learn how we can help you create a living will.